Monopoles and Landau-Ginzburg Models II: Floer Homology: Introduction

 agrees with the Milnor--Turaev invariant of $(Y,\partial Y)$ up to an overall sign ambiguity.
 The version proved in \cite{MT96} is slightly weaker: relative \spinc structures with the same $c_1(\bs)\in H^2(Y,\partial Y;\Z)$ are not distinguished.
-Readers are referred to their original paper for the precise statements. \end{remark}
+Readers are referred to their original papers for the precise statements. \end{remark}

-In light of Theorem \ref{1T1}, one may ask whether $\HM_*(\y,\bs)\neq 0$ only for finitely many relative \spinc structures if $b_1(Y)>1$.
-This turns out to be a tricker question than the case of closed 3-manifolds, and the general answer is unknown.
+In light of Theorem \ref{1T1}, it is natural to ask whether $\HM_*(\y)$ enjoys a similar finiteness property when $b_1(Y)\geq 2$.
+Due to the presence of the 2-form $\omega$, this turns out to be a subtler question than the case of closed 3-manifolds, and the answer is unknown in general.
 We record a result along this line: